 The Centers for Disease and Control Prevention (CDC) classified candidiasis in three main forms:

 - Oral Thrush.
 You’ll know when you have oral yeast infections if you have creamy lesions on the roof of your mouth, tongue, inner cheeks, gums or tonsils.
 Lesions usually have cottage-cheese or curdled milk appearance.
 You may also experience inflammation of your lips, difficulty swallowing and pain in your oral cavity.
 If it reaches your throat (which we hope not), it’s called candida esophagitis.

 - Genital Candidiasis.
-One of the most common kinds of candidiasis and there’s a good reason why!
-Your reproductive organs are very sensitive to changes in pH levels and candida disturbs pH balance big time.
-You’ll also have cheese-like discharge, redness and itching or burning feeling if you have yeast infection.
+One of the most common kinds of candidiasis, and there’s a good reason why!
+Your reproductive organs are very sensitive to changes in pH levels, and candida disturbs pH balance big time.
+You’ll also have cheese-like discharge, redness and itching or burning feeling if you have a yeast infection.
 Peeing can also be difficult or painful.

 - Invasive Candida Infection.
 Invasive candida infection is systemic.
-Candida goes with your blood so this means you can have symptoms in any parts of your body.
+Candida goes with your blood, so this means you can have symptoms in any part of your body.
 Doctors find it challenging to pinpoint.
 One of the unique symptoms of this candidiasis is a persistent fever that doesn’t respond to antibiotics.

 Experts say, if you have a weak immune system, you’re more at risk of experiencing yeast infections in menopause.
 And unfortunately for us ladies, candida is more common in women than in men.
 Statistics says 75% of women develop vaginal candida infection at least once in their lifetime.Yeast Infections are the Cheesiest!
 Click To Tweet

 Vaginal infections are common before periods and throughout menopause.
 Lifestyle may influence this, but do you know that hormones have a lot to do with it?